 Baking powder is fairly shelf-stable, but did you know that baking powder does expire and can lose potency over time, especially if it's not properly stored?
-Find out why baking powder expires, how to check if it expires, and whether or not you should pay attention to the expiry date listed on baking powder.
+Find out why it expires, how to check if it expires, and whether or not you should pay attention to the expiry date listed on the package.

 Though baking powder is pretty stable as a dry mix of powders, there's a risk that as you open and shut the container, baking powder will come into contact with tiny amounts of humidity.
 And when baking powder is hydrated, it will begin to react.
 Even a tiny amount of water in a container of baking powder will reduce its potency.
 Over time, the powder won't be worth much as a chemical leavener if the components have already reacted in the jar.

-For these reasons, you should check your baking powder periodically and test your baking powder to make sure it's still good.
+For these reasons, you should check your baking powder periodically and test it to ensure it's still good.

-If you read carefully label of your container of baking powder, somewhere on the packaging, you will notice an expiry date.
-But that doesn't mean that your baking powder, pre-expiry date, must still be good.
+If you read carefully the label of your container, somewhere on the packaging, you will notice an expiry date.
+But that doesn't mean that your baking powder can't expire before that date.
 If the container has been opened, you should check to make sure your baking powder is still good, regardless of what the date on the package says.
 And this goes for baking powders that are expired according to the expiry date on the package.
 The only way to know for sure is to test the baking powder before baking with it.

 Some may suggest even using boiling water and if you see nothing with hot water, I'd repeat the test once more but with boiling water.
 At that point, if you don't see any fizzing or bubbling, your baking powder is expired and you should replace it with a fresh container.